 There are two establishments and one of them rents equipment for windsurfing, scuba diving, and canoeing.
 The sun leaves the beach in the early afternoon, so it’s worth getting there early.

-Positano was my favourite town of the trip.
+Positano was my favourite town on the trip.
 It is extremely photogenic, picturesque and stylish.
 There are colourful and beautiful houses from the top of the hill down to the shore.
 Not surprisingly, all this beauty is reflected in the prices, which are higher than the rest of the coast.
-Only certain part of Capri can be as expensive as Positano.
+Only a certain part of Capri can be as expensive as Positano.

 In John Steinbeck words: “Positano bites deep.
 It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone”.

 The beach is a bit rocky, like in most of the area.
 But the beaches are still nice and the water crystal clear.
-Just below the center of town, you can find the main beach, which goes from one side of the town (its eastern limit) to the port/wharf/heliport.
+Just below the centre of town, you can find the main beach, which goes from one side of the town (its eastern limit) to the port/wharf/heliport.
 But on the other side, you will find a larger and less crowded beach, and you can walk on the sand until the very end (western limit), where another hill is closed for a private villa.
 On the picture below you can see both sides.

 In both places, you can rent umbrellas and chairs.
 You also have pubs, restaurants, and other establishments.
 There is also a church that you can visit very close to the beach.